feldmangn/pidinet/README.md

 ```bash
 python main.py --model pidinet_converted --config carv4 --sa --dil -j 4 --gpu 0 --savedir /path/to/savedir --datadir /path/to/custom_images --dataset Custom --evaluate /path/to/table5_pidinet/save_models/checkpointxxx.pth --evaluate-converted
 ```
+OSX Users- clear .DS_Store in the file that contains your custom images with find . -name '.DS_Store' -type f -delete
+This needs to be run each time you go to set up PiDiNet calcualtion
 <div align=center>
 <img src="https://user-images.githubusercontent.com/18327074/129970337-bb467a8c-825e-47ee-872c-533f0a5da37a.jpg"><br>
 The results of our model look like this.
 The top image is the messy office table, the bottom image is the peaceful Saimaa lake in southeast of Finland.